Sales Engagement – The Definitive Guide

 - The market becomes exciting with the arrival of next-best action (the NBA)—Today, actions are based on static workflows or processes.
 The platforms will be able to expand their ability to make recommendations based on who the buyer is and their activity matched against the larger data set and be able to provide credible recommendations..

 - CRM as the “platform to platforms”—There are many applications that are the preferred user interface for sales reps including Slack, email, Linkedin, etc. CRM vendors are allowing sales reps to work they prefer and are focused on owning the data.
 CRM will become the data repository for all activity from marketing to sales to customer service to finance to product and provide the end-to-end visibility.
 Sales engagement platforms will continue to be a preferred UI, and this preference will only grow with added functionality and integrations.

 The most dynamic market in sales technology

 Given these dynamics, we expect to see accelerating growth in the sales engagement market.
-From an end user perspective, delivering high quality engagement to customers at scale is the number one priority in sales organizations today.
-From a vendor perspective, we are seeing innovation and rapid adoption of sales engagement platforms as a fundamental, non-negotiable component of the sales tech stack.
+From an end user perspective, delivering high quality experience to customers at scale is the number one priority in sales organizations today.
+From a vendor perspective, we are seeing innovation and rapid adoption as a fundamental, non-negotiable component of the sales tech stack.
 Sales engagement will continue to be a key area of focus for the TOPO analyst team.

 About the Analyst: